Haleakala National Park: 12 Remarkable Things to Check Out

 Summit District Hiking Trails

-For some of the best off-the-beaten-path hiking adventures in Maui, check out the two trails below.
+For off-the-beaten-path hiking adventures in Maui, check out the two trails below.

 7. Sliding Sands Trail

-Look no further than the Haleakala Sliding Sands Trail for an out-of-this-world experience hiking in a volcanic crater.
-This unique hiking trail winds its way through some of the most beautiful scenery on the island and offers hikers a chance to explore a unique and geologically fascinating area.
-If you’re up for a challenge and want to see some truly remarkable scenery and breathtaking views, be sure to check out the Haleakala Sliding Sands Trail.
+The Haleakala Sliding Sands Trail is an out-of-this-world experience hiking in a volcanic crater.
+This hiking trail winds its way through the most beautiful scenery on the island and offers hikers a chance to explore a unique and geologically fascinating area.
+If you’re up for a challenge and want to see remarkable scenery and breathtaking views, be sure to check out the Haleakala Sliding Sands Trail.

 8. Halemau’u Haleakala Overlook Trail